-To empower all citizens of Lexington, VA to actively shape a more people-focused, resilient, and livable city.
+To empower all citizens of Lexington, VA and the Rockbridge Area to actively shape a more people-focused, resilient, and livable city.

 A Lexington where citizens come together to build a place that reflects their voices, values, and vibrancy, today and for generations to come.

-After attending the 2025 Strong Towns National Gathering, we returned to Lexington inspired to put bold ideas into action, blending our passion for urban design with our commitment to community engagement.
+After attending the 2025 Strong Towns National Gathering, we returned to Lexington inspired to put passion for urban design and a commitment to turn community engagement into action.

 We believe meaningful change happens when people show up, ask questions, and bridge gaps together—one connection at a time.

-Our Local Conversation is an open, community-led effort.
+Our Local Conversation is a community-led effort that is both nonpartisan and nonprofit.
 We host monthly meetings focused on learning, discussing local priorities, and developing small, actionable ideas that align with the Strong Towns approach.
 These meetings are casual, collaborative, and open to everyone.
-Each one is shaped by the people in the room, ranging from neighbors and students to city staff, longtime residents, and new voices.
-Anyone can lead a discussion, suggest a topic, or share their knowledge.
+Each one is shaped by the people in the room, ranging from neighbors and students to city staff, longtime residents, and new voices from across ZIP Code 24450.
+Anyone can lead a discussion, suggest a topic, or share their knowledge about this amazing place to call home.

 In addition to our Local Conversations, we also aim to organize monthly events outside of the meetings.
-These could include walk audits, workshops, book clubs, community socials, and tactical urbanism projects.
+These could include walk audits, public meeting attendence, workshops, book clubs, and community socials.

 Have an idea?
 Want to co-host or propose something?
 Let us know!
 This space grows through shared energy and creativity.